The emotional meaning behind physical symptoms

 In complaining of “bad luck” with cardiologists, the mother may really be saying something of how she feels herself to have had “bad luck” with having a baby with heart problems and further feels herself to be having “bad luck” in connecting and bonding with her baby, as occurs through feeding.
 That it is not a mechanical issue a cardiologist can address or has answers about does little to alleviate the anxiety the mother may feel on a variety of levels about this new life she has brought into the world.

 To a baby, food = mother.
 Therefore, a feeding issue is primarily concerned about the bond between mother and baby—the relationship between mother and baby.
-The way in which the mother holds the baby in mind is important for us to understand.
+The way in which the mother holds the baby in mind as well as in her arms is important for us to understand.
 We might further ask this mother:

 2. What are you afraid of when you are with your baby or when you are feeding your baby?